dhis2/reference-org-unit-sync/README.md

 ### Running E2E Tests

-This project ships with automated end-to-end (E2E) tests to verify the implementation's functionality.
+This project ships with automated end-to-end (E2E) tests written in [Playwright](https://playwright.dev/) to verify the implementation's functionality.
 These tests should be run, and even extended, following adaptation.
 The subsequent prerequisites need to be installed before running the tests:

 * [Docker Compose](https://docs.docker.com/compose/install/): platform for running DHIS2 and database containers
 * [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#debian-stable): package manager for installing the test runner